xvxx/ldplnoise/README.md

 Setup
 -----

-The easy way to include LDPLNOISE in your project is to just clone this repo into it and tell the the `ldpl` compiler where to find `ldplnoise.cpp`:
+The easy way to include LDPLNOISE in your project is to clone this repo into it and tell the the `ldpl` compiler where to find `ldplnoise.cpp`:

     cd my-great-ldpl-project
     git clone https://github.com/dvkt/ldplnoise
     ldpl -i=ldplnoise/ldplnoise.cpp my-code.ldpl
     ./my-code-bin

+You can also use the `EXTENSION` statement in your LDPL files:

+    EXTENSION "ldplnoise.cpp"

 Example
 -------